offbynull/xplore-path/README.md

 * TODO: test matchers when used in = and !=
 * TODO: test paths
 * TODO: test paths with predicates
-* TODO: test complex math
+* TODO: test complex math (order of operations)
 * TODO: test label directive
 * ~~TODO: test filesystem file loaders~~
 * TODO: make use of variables in REPL - store results in var names and use those var names in queries
 * ~~TODO: ANTLR grammar rule names must be fixed - make rules camelcase~~
-* TODO: REPL/CLI filesystem add option to pre-cache on launch - just get //* and output results after the fact
+* ~~TODO: REPL/CLI filesystem add option to pre-cache on launch - just get //* and output results after the fact~~
 * ~~TODO: filesystem notify of caching/loadings ops~~